Is CBD right for your pet? Do you know what CBD actually is? Everyone wants what is best for their pets, and CBD Oil might be worth looking into.

-CBD Oil does best when absorbed transmucosal - which is through the tissues of the mouth.
+CBD does best when absorbed transmucosal - through the tissues of the mouth.

-- Most pets are accepting of the oil, the best and most effective way is to draw the amount needed into your dropper, insert into your pets mouth as far back as possible without gagging them and squeeze the oil into their mouth.
+- Most pets are accepting of CBD oil.
+The best and most effective way is to draw the amount needed into your dropper, insert into your pets mouth as far back as possible without gagging them and squeeze the oil into their mouth.

 - Mix it with their food - Add the regular dosage to their food before feeding, allowing it to sit a few minutes to soak before feeding.

-- Place it on a treat - Squeeze the oil onto a soft treat, as hard treats tend to cause the oil to slide right off, and feed the treat to your pet.
+- Place it on a treat - Squeeze the oil onto a treat, let the CBD oil absorb into the treat, then give it to your pet!

 - Make your own treats - Create your own pet treats and add the correct number of drops to each treat.
 This works best if you add the drops individually and not in bulk, so you can assure your pet is not getting too much or too little of their dosage.

-- Mix it in peanut butter - This goes for those picky dogs, just mix your dosage in a spoonful of peanut butter and allow your pup to lick it off!
+- Mix it in peanut butter - This goes for those picky dogs!
+Just mix your dosage into a spoonful of peanut butter and allow your pup to lick it off!
 Almost guaranteed acceptance!

 As with anything, our pets are a very important part of our lives, and we want the very best for them.
 Please always consult with your veterinarian before giving anything to your pet!